Transcendence (2014 film): Box office

 Transcendence grossed $23 million in North America and $80 million in other territories for a worldwide total of $103 million.
 The film was a box office bomb, with Deadline Hollywood estimating the losses for the studio could reach as much as $100 million, though a more realistic figure was around $35 million.

-In the film's opening weekend, the film grossed $4.8 million on Friday, $3.8 million on Saturday and $2.3 million on Sunday in North America, for a weekend gross of $10.9 million, playing in 3,455 theaters (an average of $3,151) and ranking #4.
+In the film's opening weekend, the film grossed $4.8 million on Friday, $3.8 million on Saturday and $2.3 million on Sunday in North America, for a weekend gross of $10.9 million, playing in 3,455 theaters (an average of $3,151) and ranking #4 below Captain America: The Winter Soldier, Heaven Is for Real and Rio 2.

 The biggest other markets were China, France and South Korea, where the film grossed $20.2 million, $6.45 million and $5.3 million respectively.

 Critical response

+On Rotten Tomatoes, the film has an approval percentage of 19% based on 228 reviews and a rating of 4.60 out of 10.
+The critics consensus reads: "In his directorial debut, ace cinematographer Wally Pfister remains a distinctive visual stylist, but Transcendence's thought-provoking themes exceed the movie's narrative grasp."
+On Metacritic, the film has a score of 42 out of 100 based on 45 critic reviews, meaning "mixed or average".
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Publications such as The Guardian, Forbes and International Business Times considered the film to be largely a critical failure, with The Guardian stating that the reviews were "almost universally damning" and referring to the film as "one of 2014's bigger critical turkeys".
-Film critic Mark Kermode said that the film got a "critical kicking" in the United Kingdom, much as it did in the United States.
+Film critic Mark Kermode defended the film, but observed that it got a "critical kicking" in the United Kingdom, much as it did in the United States.
 Film review website rogerebert.com felt the film explored "its ideas with sincerity, curiosity and terrifying beauty," but believed the film failed, overall.
 "However, a number of sources considered the film to have received a mixed rather than a primarily negative reception.

-On review aggregator Rotten Tomatoes the film holds an approval rating of 19% based on 226 reviews, with an average rating of 4.6/10.
-The site's critical consensus reads, "In his directorial debut, ace cinematographer Wally Pfister remains a distinctive visual stylist, but Transcendences thought-provoking themes exceed the movie's narrative grasp."
-On Metacritic, the film has a weighted average score of 42 out of 100, based on 45 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.